afunnydev/harnois/content/_index.md

 section3:
   title: Modular design
   description: >-
-    **Rent the perfect customized building to your customers**.<br>EzKit<sup>TM</sup> is designed to be flexible.
-You can choose from different structure lengths and options, then mix and match them as needed to offer your clients a product that is customized to them.
-EzKit<sup>TM</sup> is engineered to meet the unique and needs of your customers, while ensuring you always have products in stock to rent out.
+    **Rent the perfect customized building to your customers**.<br>EzKit<sup>TM</sup> is engineered to meet the unique needs of your customers, while ensuring you always have products in stock to rent out.
   box1:
     title: Need more information?
     description: >-